 I’m fairly sure this one goes without saying, it is one of the most popular Hahndorf activities.
 Come to Hahndorf to do all your souvenir shopping to remind you of your South Australian visit.
-I am sure it’s impossible to walk down the street in Hahndorf without even a teeny glimpse into the shops.
+I am sure it’s impossible to walk down the Hahndorf main street without even a teeny glimpse into the shops.
 Here are a few shops in Hahndorf I always seem to check out when I visit.

-- Udder Delights – once in the past I drove over an hour just to come up to Hahndorf and get cheese from Udder Delights.
+- Udder Delights Cheese Cellar – once in the past I drove over an hour just to come up to Hahndorf and get cheese from Udder Delights.
 They sell delicious local cheese made right here in Hahndorf and a small selection from elsewhere.
 The make coffees and do light meals too.
 The toasted cheese sandwich looks incredible.